The 10 Business Types With The Lowest Profit Margins

 Furniture stores sell high-end merchandise, which gives the impression that the margins are high.
 However, it’s costly to make quality furniture.

 In addition, stores like Ikea have proven that people often choose function over form, as it’s easier to justify getting rid of cheaper furniture during a move.
 Consumers can even shop on Amazon and eBay to find low-cost furniture, which often includes shipping costs.

 Starting an assisted living business requires significant start-up capital.
 You’ll need to purchase real estate, invest in health equipment, and furnish the units, in addition to other costs.

-Most states will require some form of licensing.
-Often, residents will pay partially with state funds like Medicaid or Medicare.
-This increases the regulatory requirements for the facility.
+In addition, most states require some form of licensing.
+Often, residents will pay partially with state funds like Medicaid or Medicare, which increases regulatory requirements for the facility.

 5. Travel and Accommodations

 Most likely, you’ve heard of travel aggregator services such as Expedia or Skyscanner that can help you find the best travel deals.

 It’s difficult to compete with established aggregators, as the margins are slim.
 Some of these websites may allow you to form partnerships or join their affiliate programs.
 However, they’re subject to the vendors’ rules, and the payouts may not be lucrative.